department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/Guidelines/Guide to moderating.md

 * Say thank you with intention.
 Remind the Veteran that our team couldn't do this work without their wisdom and help.
 * Ask them how they are feeling.
 Give them time to debrief and use this time to transition out of the session.
+* Try to have a quick look at the #feedback-backchannel in case there is anything that needs to be addressed before you finish.
-* Inform participants of what they can expect next, including payment and further contact from you or Perigean.
+* Inform the participant of what they can expect next, including information about payment and further contact from you or Perigean.

 ## After the session

 * We have scheduled debriefs throughout the research schedule.
 But if you need to debrief more immeditately, reach out to your research lead.
 It can help to reflect, particularly if you have a difficult conversation during a session.
-* After the session, you can review notes and observations and add your own reflections while they're still fresh.
+* After the session, you can review the #feedback-backchannel and Mural board.
+It can be helpful to add your own reflections while they're still fresh.
 * Perigean will keep the recordings for up to 1 week following the study, your research lead will download any recordings needed and follow [these guidelines](https://depo-platform-documentation.scrollhelp.site/research-design/recording-user-research-sessions) to handle recordings safely.